The views expressed by the host on this program, now documented to be almost always right 98.7% of the time.

 They're not doing it gratis.

-The concessionaires have to be paid, the people are buying tickets to these things, I suppose.
+People are buying tickets to these things, I suppose.

-I I have uh a number of people, friends of mine who think he's going to announce uh at Giant Stadium on Saturday, Live Earth concert in uh in New York is at Giant Stadium over in the Meadowlands.
+I have a number of people, friends of mine, who think he's going to announce at Giant Stadium on Saturday.

 He's canceled all the interviews, by the way.

-Uh whoever does it, it's it's uh it's all about you.
+Whoever does it, it's all about you.

-Well, I keep thinking that's why Barbara Streisand isn't going to be announcing her tickets were so expensive the last time she announced her retirement tour.
+Well, I keep thinking that's why Barbara Streisand isn't going to be announcing.

-Yeah, the last time she did a retirement tour, right?
+Exactly, the last time she did a retirement tour, right?

 Now, where's the audience down there?

-Who are they playing for?
+Who do they plan for?

-The penguins.
+The Penguins?

-Um you didn't watch Planet Earth.
+You didn't watch Planet Earth.

 Penguins are down there.

-It's literally it's just penguins are swimming.
+It's just penguins are swimming.

 I hope they don't get electrocuted.